Jewish insurgency in Mandatory Palestine: Breakup of the Jewish Resistance Movement

 The British responded to the bombing with Operation Shark, a cordon and search operation in which the entire city of Tel Aviv and the Jewish Quarter of Jaffa would be cordoned off and searched building by building and the entire Jewish population except for the elderly and children were to be screened.
 The British chose to search Tel Aviv due to faulty intelligence that the bombers had come from Tel Aviv, when in fact they had been based in Jerusalem.
 The operation was conducted from July 30 to August 2, during which British forces searched tens of thousands of buildings and screened most of the Jewish population.
 Tel Aviv was placed under curfew for 22 hours a day with residents only allowed to leave their homes for two hours every evening.
 A total of 787 arrests were made, and according to former Irgun high command member Shmuel Katz, the operation succeeded in arresting "Almost all of the leaders and staff of the Irgun and Lehi, and the Tel Aviv manpower of both organizations."
 Among the underground leaders arrested was Yitzhak Shamir, a member of the Lehi high command.
 He was subsequently interned in Africa.
 Irgun leader Menachem Begin escaped capture by hiding in a secret compartment that had been built into the wall of his home.
+In addition, the Jewish neighborhoods of Jerusalem were kept under curfew for 16 days.